1878 FA Cup final: Summary

 Hon.
 Arthur Kinnaird (illustration published in 1912) captained the Wanderers team.

 Like the semi-final, the final was played at Kennington Oval.
 The match drew a crowd estimated at 4,500 spectators, the highest yet recorded for an FA Cup final.
 The referee was Segar Bastard of the Upton Park club.
 The umpires were C. Warner of Upton Park and B. Jarrett of Old Harrovians.
 Hedley was the team captain for the Engineers and Hon.
 Arthur Kinnaird for the Wanderers.
 Both teams played with two full-backs, two half-backs and six forwards.
 In the previous year's final, Kinnaird had been the Wanderers' goalkeeper, but on this occasion he played as a half-back; at the time the position of goalkeeper was not regarded as a specialised one and players often alternated between goalkeeping and playing in an outfield position.
-James Kirkpatrick played in goal for the Wanderers; having turned 37 the previous day he was the oldest player to appear in a Cup final to date.
+James Kirkpatrick played in goal for the Wanderers; having turned 37 the previous day he was the oldest player to appear in a Cup final up to that point.
 The only other change in the team's line-up from the previous year's final saw John Wylie replace Francis Birley.
 The Engineers' team did not include any players from their Cup-winning team of four years earlier, but did include Lieut.
 Oliver Ruck, whose brother Richard had played in that victory.
 The Wanderers, who were considered the firm favourites by the book-makers, won the pre-match coin toss and chose to defend the Harleyford Road end of the ground in the first half.